Prateekarora1998/Job_Match_Recommendation_Engine/README.md

     * `sudo pip install pandas`
     * `sudo pip install pyarrow`
     * `sudo pip install pytest`
-* Type `pandas --version`, `pyarrow --version`, `pytest --version` to check for the installation.
+* Type `pip list` or `pip3 list` to print the list of python libraries installed.
+If the above 3 libraries are installed, it will be displayed in the list.
 * Install `git`.

 Note: Pyarrow is not being used in the code.
-It is should be installed to resolve the Warning error which is as follows:
+It is installed to resolve the warning which is as follows:

 Warning: Pyarrow will become a required dependency of pandas in the next major release of pandas > (pandas 3.0), (to allow more performant data types, such as the Arrow string type, and > better interoperability with other libraries) but was not found to be installed on your > system.

-Moreover, as mentioned that Pyarrow will become a required dependency of pandas in the next major release of pandas, it is necessary to install this library inorder to avoid errors in future when pandas library is upgraded.
+As mentioned that Pyarrow will become a required dependency of pandas in the next major release of pandas, it is necessary to install this library inorder to avoid errors in future when pandas library is upgraded.

 ### Formatting of python files